mintedreward/heartmail/rxc-app/db/friends.md

 [America's Frontline Doctors](https://americasfrontlinedoctors.org).
 Medical And Legal Resources To Defend Your Freedom: Advocates for Liberty, Health, and Justice.

 [The Dr. Ardis Show](https://thedrardisshow.com).
 In early 2020 I lost my Father-in-law because of ill-advised hospital protocols.
 Since that time, I have been on a mission to help educate the public about the dangers to Americans, in many of our "institutes of health".

+[The Last American Vagabond](https://www.thelastamericanvagabond.com).
+Traveling the world, writing what the people need to know.